How to choose the right menstrual cup

 - May get compressed by your PC muscles

 Right, so you may see there is often a payoff.
 However, there is a sweet spot.
-That’s us.
 Wā Cups have the benefits of both firm and soft cups.
 How?

-Wā Cups have a firm sub rim so they pop open easily.
+Wā Cups are in the middle of the squishiness spectrum and have a firm sub rim so they pop open easily.
 That’s important, or getting it working is going to be an unfun experience.

 This firmer sub-rim allows for a soft body (we like soft bodies).
 The soft body means it will be easily folded and inserted, you won't feel it at all and it won’t put pressure on your bladder.

 Some people have said their Wā Cup decreases cramping too.
 It’s the real deal.

 Your cup also needs a rim at the top opening to be able to use it easily.
 Some cups don’t have these, and that’s okay, but it’s going to be a lot trickier to use and may leak.
 Not ideal for your fav. undies or confidence.

 The rim of the cup forms a seal inside your vagina.
 Don’t worry, you can’t feel it!
 It just means that it won’t leak or slide down to say hello as it fills up!

 How many holes below the rim does your cup or potential cup have, where are they and how big are they?

 Your cup needs holes to be able to form and remove the seal properly.
 Four holes are best, a couple of millimetres below the rim, only two and it’s not as easy to operate.